We help people listen, open, and serve by providing…

 Education and Awareness Events

-Members of the Pastoral Care Ministry bring in experts in their fields to speak on a variety of topics including navigating our changing health care system, caring for the caregiver, death and dying issues, elder abuse, and dealing with life transitions.
+On occasion, members of the Pastoral Care Ministry bring in experts in their fields to speak on a variety of topics including navigating our changing health care system, caring for the caregiver, death and dying issues, elder abuse, and dealing with life transitions.